PelionIoT/mbl-docs/Docs/tutorials/mbl_cli.md

 ### Device discovery and selection

-You can list available devices, and select one to use for all subsequent commands in the terminal instance:
+You can list available devices, and select one to use for all subsequent commands:

 1. To list the devices: